tymyrddin/blue-phish/source/docs/mobile/infostealer.md

 # Infostealer

 For a reasonable monthly fee, adversaries who do not know how to write their own InfoStealer can simply pay to use one written by an expert.
 It works the same way as popular subscription services.
-Malware-as-a-Service!
+Malware-as-a-Service (MaaS)!
 We only had to wait for it.
 Anyone with a few hundred bucks worth of bitcoin can get started with a few clicks.

 Once a threat actor has purchased an InfoStealer from a dark web or Telegram marketplace, their next task is to spread the malware onto as many machines as possible: